 What is AI in customer service?

-Gartner predicts that by 2026, conversational customer service AI will reduce contact agent labor and support center costs by $80 billion.
+Given all those applications of AI in customer support, it’s little surprise that the technology is having a profound impact that’s set to continue.
+Gartner predicts, for example, that by 2026 conversational customer service AI alone will reduce contact agent labor and support center costs by $80 billion.

 Want to add more AI to your customer service?